tbates/tbates.github.io/_posts/1995-02-15-detailed-Multigroup.markdown

 m3 = umxSuperModel("myfirstsupermodel", m1, m2)
 ```

+*Note:* As of 2019-07-28, OpenMx had an [issue](https://github.com/OpenMx/OpenMx/issues/221) with reporting fit indices.

-TODO: multi-group: Actually set the residuals free in these two models
+TODO: multi-group: Set the residuals free in these two models

 ### Multi-group with umxRAM "group ="